 Travel Tip #4: Phone Calls

-Do not use the ship’s cell phone coverage.
+Do not make phone calls on the ship.
 It’s just too expensive.
 And you can’t tell ahead of time what it’s going to cost you because it depends on your cell provider’s agreement with the ship.
-For a better solution, wait until you’re at an excursion and go to a coffee shop or somewhere like that with free internet (if you can find it) and use Skype or FaceTime, using their internet connection.
+For a better solution, wait until you’re at an excursion and go to a coffee shop or somewhere like that with free internet (if you can find it) and use Email or text, or use Skype or FaceTime, using their internet connection.
+That is free!

 My Final Conclusion

-There’s nothing necessarily wrong with this, but I’d rather pay more to just get there quickly so I can set out my beach chair, put on my shades, and have a nice cold Corona in my hand and hang out for many hours, without having to worry about missing the boat.
+There’s nothing necessarily wrong with this, but I’d rather pay more just to get there quickly so I can set out my beach chair, put on my shades, and have a nice cold Corona in my hand and hang out for many, many hours, without having to worry about accidentally missing the boat.
 But that’s just me.

 If you choose to go on a cruise, that’s fine!
 I won’t tell you not to.
-As I mentioned before, some people are obsessed with them and take one or more cruises each year.
+As I mentioned before, some people are obsessed with them and take one or two, or more cruises each year.
 That’s totally fine by me.
-But hopefully some of the information I’ve shared here can help you either make a decision to take one (or not), and if you do choose to take a cruise, hopefully now you can make some slightly more informed choices to make your cruise that much better.
+But hopefully some of the information I’ve shared here can help you either make a decision to take a cruise (or not).
+And if you do, hopefully now you can make some slightly more informed choices to make your cruise that much better.